Despite the growing trend for consumers to shop via e-commerce platforms, retail rent pricing in major cities across the globe remains sky-high.

-Jacob Frydman talks about the role new technologies play in reshaping the present and the future of the CRE industry.— According to the worldwide management consulting agency McKinsey & Company, nearly all industries are faced with some type of digital delay.
-Historically, commercial real estate (CRE) maintained a culture of cautious strategies and resisted many major changes.
-However, today’s new technologies and digitalization are adopted as assets more and more even by the most staunch market conservatives.
+Jacob Frydman talks about the role new technologies play in reshaping the present and the future of the CRE industry.— McKinsey & Company, a top management consulting firm, says that practically all industries experience some form of digital interference.
+Generally, commercial real estate (CRE) sustained a philosophy of careful strategies and resisted major changes.
+However, today’s new technologies are increasingly adopted as assets even by those with the most conservative mindset.
 Internationally-renowned real estate investment consultant and CEO of Frydco Capital Group,

 Jacob Frydman is a leading real estate investor and consultant based in New York City.
 He graduated from Boston University with a BS in Finance and a JD from Case Western Reserve University School of Law.
 Frydman has been a frequent guest speaker at the New York Law School and at Columbia University where he lectured on real estate and finance.
 He has gained international recognition through his successful investment portfolio of property development projects implemented over the last 30 years and valued at over $2 billion.
 He is also a dedicated philanthropist and generous contributor to various charitable organizations.
 He has served on the Board of the Jewish Federation of Dutchess County, NY, and has been an avid supporter of the National Committee for Furtherance of Jewish Education (NCFJE), Chabad of Duchess Country, and the Brem Foundation of Washington, DC.

 Jacob Frydman - Renowned Real Estate Investment Consultant: https://jacobfrydmanrealty.com

 Jacob Frydman - Real Estate and Private Equity Investments Expert: https://jacobfrydmannewyork.com

 Video URL: https://www.youtube.com/watch?v=NHS77IcaFwc